meteatamel/adk-demos/travel_helper/sub_agents/greeter/README.md

 ## Optional: Evaluate agent

-It might be too early but you can also see how to evaluate the agent responses in [eval](./eval).
+You can also see how to evaluate the agent responses in [eval](./eval).